-Through motor skills sessions pupils practise refining their fine motor skills in a range of motivating contexts.
-Pupils who do not use their hands experience exploring core concepts such as up, down, in and out.

-Weekly sessions include:

-- Parachute with a sensory parachute

-Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,)

-"Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
-Pupils work through increasingly challenging resource packs at a pace led by them.

-► Through these sessions pupils learn to locate increasingly small resources, access, explore and finally manipulate them.
-Pupils move from scooping with their whole hand to tapping then grasping before beginning to use their wrist and fingers to manipulate and control resources in more complex ways.
+- Through motor skills sessions pupils practise refining their fine motor skills in a range of motivating contexts.
+Pupils who do not use their hands experience exploring core concepts such as up, down, in and out. - Weekly sessions include: - Parachute with a sensory parachute - Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,) - "Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
+Pupils work through increasingly challenging resource packs at a pace led by them. - Through these sessions pupils learn to locate increasingly small resources, access, explore and finally manipulate them.
+Pupils move from scooping with their whole hand to tapping then grasping before beginning to use their wrist and fingers to manipulate and control resources in more complex ways. - Favourite additional activities have included opportunities to make playdough and explore themed resources such as pumpkins during Harvest!

-Mathematics - to realise sets consist of individual items
+Mathematics - to explore and begin to label small sets of objects

-- ► This concept is explored through number songs and exploratory play.
-Children are encouraged to use their hands and eyes as appropriate to explore small collections of up to five objects. - ► Children are encouraged to explore the meaning of number the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols such as animals. - ► This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
-Children learn to seek a single symbol from a small collection of them in order to communicate their point and others learn to use their hands, and eventually fingers, to separate and explore sets of objects to gain maximum sensory feedback.
+- This concept is explored through number songs and exploratory play.
+Children are encouraged to use their hands and eyes as appropriate to explore small collections of up to five objects.
+In Dormouse we enjoy taking the tunes of familiar number songs but changing the words to match our topic!
+We are only a few sessions into the term but a clear favourite is "Washing lines" where a pesky gust of wind blows all our socks away one by one!
+We love pulling bright socks down or watching them fall! - Children are encouraged to explore the meaning of number the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols such as animals. - This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
+Children learn to seek a single symbol from a small collection of them in order to communicate their point and others learn to use their hands, and eventually fingers, to separate and explore sets of objects to gain maximum sensory feedback. - This term pupils are also experiencing labelling their sets, for example exploring an individual item and hearing it labelled "one", or transferring their gaze from a small set of objects to the corresponding number card.

-Knowledge and Understanding of the World - Human Features
+Knowledge and Understanding of the World - Cause and Effect

-- As Dormouse pupils settle into a new school year we are focussing on re familiarising them with their school environment, especially as we are now in a new classroom! - Pupils take part in a range of sessions to encourage them to explore and engage with their environment: - Local area walks (not timetabled these take place when staffing allows) - Exploratory sessions in walkers allow pupils to explore and discover as well as to develop independence (and physical!) skills - Cause and effect sessions encourage pupils to realise they can impact their surroundings.
-This is practised through use of switch controlled toys and music programmes, cause and effect toys such as space blankets and targeted eye gaze games such as those featured on Look2Learn - All pupils have weekly opportunities to visit and explore the sensory room as part of their Physio sessions as well as daily use of our class sensory corner
+- As Dormouse pupils continue their learning further into the year, along with practising controlling their decisions we are practising making things happen, noticing the reaction and commenting on it! - Pupils take part in a range of sessions to encourage them to explore and engage with their environment: - Local area walks (not timetabled these take place when staffing allows) - Exploratory sessions in walkers allow pupils to explore and discover as well as to develop independence (and physical!) skills - Focussed sessions encourage pupils to realise they can impact their surroundings.
+This is practised through use of switch controlled toys and music programmes, cause and effect toys such as space blankets and targeted eye gaze games such as those featured on Look2Learn. - Additional sessions linked to Art and Design will see Dormouse class channeling their inner scientists, combining baking soda and vinegar, dunking bathbombs and more to create awesome effects! - > All pupils have weekly opportunities to visit and explore the sensory room as part of their Physio sessions as well as daily use of our class sensory corner

-Art and Design - 3D art and textures
+Art and Design -